boveus/hyrax-wiki/Customizing-Metadata.md

 This will generate a number of files into your application.
 Now we can customize these files.

-# Change the displayed values of the metadata
+# Customize the displayed labels

 One file that is generated is the English locale file for the work type.
 For `GenericWork` this is located in `config/locales/generic_work.en.yml`.
 You can copy this file, change the `en` key to another locale, and translate the included keys to provide internationalization.
 You may edit the values in the English locale to change what is displayed by default.